iwatake2222/play_with_tensorrt/README.md

 	 	- normalize parameter for calibration (probably, should use the same value as trainig)

 ### Quantization Calibration
-- If you want to use int8 mode, you need to calibration step
+- If you want to use int8 mode, you need calibration step
 1. Create ppm images whose size is the same as model input size from training images
 	- you can use `InferenceHelper/TensorRT/calibration/batchPrepare.py`
-	- python .\batchPrepare.py --inDir sample_org --outDir sample_ppm
+	- `python .\batchPrepare.py --inDir sample_org --outDir sample_ppm `
 2. Copy the generated ppm files and list.txt to the target environment such as Jetson
-3. Modify parameters for calibration such as `CAL_DIR`
+3. Modify parameters for calibration such as `CAL_DIR` and define `USE_INT8`
-4. Define `USE_INT8`
-5. Compile the project and run it
+4. Compile the project and run it
-6. If it succeeds, trt model file is generated.
+5. If it succeeds, trt model file is generated.
 You can use it after that

 ## Acknowledgements
 - Some code are retrieved from the following projects: